The Mystery of the Mary Celeste

-The Mystery of the Mary Celeste (U.S. title: The Phantom Ship) is a 1935 British mystery film directed by Denison Clift and starring Béla Lugosi, Shirley Grey and Arthur Margetson.
+The Mystery of the Mary Celeste (U.S. title: Phantom Ship) is a 1935 British mystery film directed by Denison Clift and starring Béla Lugosi and Shirley Grey with Arthur Margetson.
 It was written by Clift and Charles Larkworthy and was the second feature film from Hammer Film Productions.

 It is based on the story of the Mary Celeste, a sailing ship that was found adrift and deserted in the Atlantic Ocean in 1872, and is an imagined explanation of the disappearance of the crew and passengers.

-The version released in the United States, under the title Phantom Ship, is about eighteen minutes shorter than the original.
-It omits the original opening and closing sequences set in a maritime courtroom, which detail an investigation into what happened.
 It is believed that only the shortened US version survives.